 Fall detection is an important feature of any medical alert system.
-If you can't press your help button after a fall or during a medical emergency, automatic fall detection ensures that help is still on the way.
+If you can't press your help button after a fall or during a medical emergency, automatic fall detection ensures that help still arrives.

-Fall detection works the same way as airbag deployment in a car.
-Through a combination of accelerometers, sensors, and algorithms, an equipped help button senses when you fall down.
-It’s also the same accelerometer technology that allows your smartphone to adjust the picture accordingly when you rotate the screen.
+Through a combination of accelerometers, sensors, and algorithms, a fall detection device senses when a person falls down.
+In many cases, fall detection utilizes the same accelerometer technology that allows your smartphone to adjust the screen when you rotate the phone.

-Once the unit detects a fall, it automatically sends a signal to the call center.
-This is of paramount importance.
-Even if you’re unconscious, injured, or too confused to press the button, help is still contacted.
+Once a device detects a fall, it automatically sends a signal to an urgent response call center, so even if a person is unable to press a help button, help will still be contacted.

 Hours of research

 To choose the best fall detection devices, we tested two dozen devices from a variety of companies and evaluated them on the following criteria:

 Fall detection accuracy: For each fall detection device, we ran a series of 20 simulated falls for each device and checked for accurate reporting.